pbreau3/ift6010-h21-team1/README.md

 * `preprocess.py`: Converts a quantized file into a format that machines can learn on.

 * `evaluate.py`: Evaluates the performance of a given model.
+Runs on Python 2 and works for KenLM.

+* `interpython.py`: Bridges Python 2 and 3

+* `kenlm_cpp.py`: Python 2 interface to the cpp model.

+* `generate.py`: Wrapper class for generation.

+* `generate_kenlm.py`: Wrapper class for generating music with kenlm.